 Red Sammy is Baltimore singer/songwriter, Adam Trice.
 The band name is a reference to Flannery O’Connor’s short story, “A Good Man is Hard to Find,” (1955).
 The style of music embraces the beauty in imperfection: life, work, hard work, disappointment, love and loss are all themes entwined in his songs.

 Red Sammy appears in various musical arrangements including solo, duo, and full-piece band performances.
 Baltimore area musicians that currently perform with Red Sammy include Greg Humphreys (bass, electric guitar, mandolin), Bruce Elliott (electric guitar, slide guitar), Seth Brown (drums), John “Chesapeake” Decker (resonator guitar).
 Past musicians that have performed and contributed to music projects with Red Sammy include: Katie Feild (bass guitar, concertina, vocals), Josh Weiss (pedal steel, electric guitar, banjo), Nick Sjostrom (drums and percussion), Eric Friedman (keyboards, harmonica), Theron Melchior (bass, musical saw), William Harder (harmonica), Julia Oat-Judge (cello), Tony Calato (drums), Marc Blanc (drums),

-Red Sammy has released three album’s (Self-titled release, 2007; Dog Hang Low, 2009; A Cheaper Kind of Love Song, 2011; These Poems With Kerosene, 2013) as well as one book of poetry with accompanying soundtrack (In Places with Bad Lighting, 2010).
+Red Sammy has released four album’s (Self-titled release, 2007; Dog Hang Low, 2009; A Cheaper Kind of Love Song, 2011; These Poems With Kerosene, 2013) as well as one book of poetry with accompanying soundtrack (In Places with Bad Lighting, 2010).